What are Visitation Schedules?

 A sense of stability tends to grow from this as well, as does the ability for as seamless of an adjustment to this new lifestyle as possible.
 This way, at both their parents’ houses, they can feel comfortable.

 Child visitation schedules are also beneficial for the parents.
-Because both parents are legally allowed to see and spend time with their child, this can ease tension and emotional stress in their lives.
+Because both parents are legally allowed to see and spend time with their children, this can ease tension and emotional stress in their lives.

 Additionally, having a scheduled time will help create a sense of stability in their own lives after divorce.